YU-Zhejian/art_modern/docs/Usage.md

   - Inefficient for transcriptome/template FASTAs with large number of (relatively) short contigs.
   - Each thread will hold its own FASTA Index in memory.
   - **DO NOT SUPPORT PBSIM3 TRANSCRIPT FORMAT.**
-- `stream`: Streamline the input reference as microbatches and process them one by one.
+- `stream`: Streamline the input reference as batches and process them one by one.
   - Efficient for transcriptome/template FASTAs with large number of (relatively) short contigs.
-  - **CONTIG NUMBER AND LENGTH INFORMAION NOT AVAILABLE**, so use headless SAM/BAM output if a SAM/BAM output is needed.
+  - **CONTIG NUMBER AND LENGTH INFORMATION NOT AVAILABLE**, so use headless SAM/BAM output if a SAM/BAM output is needed.
   - Batch size controlled by `--i-batch_size`.

 ### More Instructions on FASTA Format